 For all First-Time Aid Applicants

-In addition to the FAFSA, you and your parent(s) will be required to submit signed copies of all your 2012 Federal Income Tax returns, including all schedules; and a Family Information Form.
-If your application is selected for Verification by either the federal processor or by Curry College, you will also be required to complete a 2013-2014 Verification Form and confirm your federal income tax information with the IRS through either the IRS data retrieval process on the FAFSA or IRS transcripts.
-Further information regarding obtaining IRS data is provided on the Verification Form and the Checklist and Facts You Should Know - New Students 2013-2014.
+In addition to the FAFSA, you and your parent(s) will be required to submit signed copies of all your 2013 Federal Income Tax returns, including all schedules; and a Family Information and Verification Form.
+If your application is selected for Verification by either the federal processor or by Curry College, you will also be required to confirm your federal income tax information with the IRS through either the IRS data retrieval process on the FAFSA or IRS Tax Return Transcripts.
+Further information regarding obtaining IRS data or transcripts is provided on the Family Information and Verification Form.
 Additional information may also be required.

 Deadlines and Award Notifications